fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 # F# RFC FS-1001 - String Interpolation

-There is an approved-in-principle [proposal](http://fslang.uservoice.com/forums/245727-f-language/suggestions/6002107-steal-nice-println-syntax-from-swift) to extend existing printf functionality with [string interpolation][2].
+There is an approved-in-principle [proposal](http://fslang.uservoice.com/forums/245727-f-language/suggestions/6002107-steal-nice-println-syntax-from-swift) to extend the existing printf functionality in the F# language design with [string interpolation][2].
 To discuss this design please us [design discussion thread][7].

 ### Introduction